 The Transitions Plugin gives you a report that shows the things your visitors did directly before and after viewing a certain page.
 There are few cases, where the data displayed in Transitions is slightly off compared to what you might expect.

-The number of pageviews shown in the pages report doesn’t match the number of pageviews in the Transitions popover.
+The number of pageviews shown in the pages report may not exactly match the number of pageviews in the Transitions report.
 There are several possible explanations:

 - Since the pages report is pre-archived, it shows the numbers of time the archiving was launched.
 Transitions doesn’t use the archives but retrieves the number directly from the logs.
 So if you have more pageviews in Transitions and you are viewing a period that includes today, this might be why the numbers don’t match.